Bill Drummond: 1997–present: After the KLF

-Art activities and the Penkiln Burn
+Other ventures

+Art

 Drummond studied painting at Liverpool School of Art from 1972 to 1973.
 Following that, he decided that instead of limiting his practice to paint and canvas, as an artist he would use any medium that came to hand.
 He has said that much of his work since – including the pop-music, book-writing, and The17 choir – has been done as art.
 From 1998, Drummond's art activities have been carried out using the brand-name of the Penkiln Burn.
 This is the name of the river in Scotland upon the banks of which he played and fished as a boy.

 In 1995, Drummond bought A Smell of Sulphur in the Wind by Richard Long, for $20,000.
 In Drummond's own words, he 'fell in love with Richard Long's work because' "it was art by walking and doing things on his walks."
 Five years later, Drummond felt that he was no longer "getting his money's worth" from the photograph.
 He decided to try to sell it by placing a series of placards around the country.
 When this failed to result in its sale, in 2001 he cut the photograph and mounting card into 20,000 pieces to sell for $1 each.
 His plan, upon retrieving the $20,000 in cash, is to walk with it to the remote place in Iceland where Richard Long had made the photograph and bury it in a box beneath the stone circle.
 He will then take his own photograph of the site, bring it home, frame it, hang it in the same place in his bedroom where the Richard Long hung, and call the new work The Smell of Money Underground.
 Drummond's books How to be an Artist and a later soft-bound edition titled $20,000 recounts this story.

 In 2002, Drummond was involved in a controversial exhibition at the deconsecrated St. Peter's Roman Catholic Church, Liverpool.
 Drummond contributed a guestbook which asked visitors "Is God a Cunt?".
 It was later reported that the artwork had been stolen and a £1000 reward offered for its return.
 Drummond himself said that he would answer "no" to his own question: "God is responsible for all the things I love, the speckles on a brown trout; the sound of Angus Young's guitar, the nape of my girlfriend's neck, the song of the blackcap when he returns in Spring.
 I never blame God for all the shit, for the baby Rwandan slaughtered in a casual genocide, the ever-present wars, drudgery and misery that fills most of our lives."